-- 5.5 Non-traded assets are often bought and sold less frequently than traded assets or in less deep, liquid and transparent markets.
+5.5 Non-traded assets are often bought and sold both less frequently and in less deep, liquid and transparent markets than traded assets.
 Therefore, there is often relatively little credible historical pricing data that can be used to measure the risks they introduce as required under Investments 2.1(1).
-Firms with historical records for their own assets are unlikely to have access to historical data relating to the market as a whole.
-It is therefore important for firms to undertake a fundamental analysis of the underlying risks on their non-traded assets. - 5.6 The PRA expects that the level of expertise of key persons (including investment managers) and the robustness of risk management systems and controls would increase commensurate with any increases in the scale, complexity or concentration of investments in non-traded assets. - 5.7 The PRA reminds firms of its expectations relating to liquidity risk arising from investment in non-traded assets, as set out in SS18/19.37 - 5.8 Conditions Governing Business 3.4 requires firms to demonstrate compliance with the Investments Part of the PRA Rulebook.
-For this purpose, firms investing in non-traded assets should at a minimum be able to demonstrate that: - key persons have sufficient experience and expertise to be able to understand and manage the risks involved in the assets held and challenge decisions; - the suitability of an investment to match the firm's liabilities has been assessed in the light of suitably severe stress scenarios projected over suitably long horizons.
+Firms with historical records for their own non-traded assets are unlikely to have access to historical data relating to the market as a whole.
+It is therefore important for firms to undertake a fundamental analysis of the underlying risks on their non-traded assets.

+5.6 The PRA expects that the level of expertise of key persons (including investment managers) and the robustness of risk management systems and controls would increase commensurate with any increases in the scale, complexity or concentration of investments in non-traded assets.

+5.7 The PRA reminds firms of its expectations relating to liquidity risk arising from investment in non-traded assets, as set out in SS5/19.

+5.8 Conditions Governing Business 3.4 requires firms to demonstrate compliance with the Investments Part of the PRA Rulebook.
+For this purpose, firms investing in non-traded assets should at a minimum be able to demonstrate that:

+- key persons have sufficient experience and expertise to be able to understand and manage the risks involved in the assets held and challenge decisions; - the suitability of an investment to match the firm's liabilities has been assessed in the light of suitably severe stress scenarios projected over suitably long horizons.
 The PRA would not expect an investment to be suitable if under such stress scenarios it resulted in a material deterioration in the firm's solvency or liquidity position; - investments in 'assets not admitted to trading on a regulated financial market' are kept at 'prudent levels' in accordance with Investments 5.2(2), on an objective basis from the standpoint of the hypothetical prudent person in similar circumstances; and - the firm's internal investment limits (in accordance with the guidance set out in Chapter 3 of this SS) are adequate to ensure that such investments are kept to such prudent levels.

-6 Valuation uncertainty
+6: Valuation uncertainty

-- 6.1 The PRA recognises that there is inherent uncertainty in the valuation of any asset.
+6.1 The PRA recognises that there is inherent uncertainty in the valuation of any asset.
 This will be most material for any asset where there are no quoted market prices in active markets in the same assets, as it is not possible to know for certain what a buyer would pay to a seller for such an asset at a point in time.
-The less deep, liquid and transparent the market for a particular asset, the greater reliance a firm will have to place on modelled values, and hence the greater the valuation uncertainty.38 - 6.2 Valuation uncertainty is therefore a key risk for non-traded assets, and is also likely to be a risk for listed assets that are thinly traded, including cases where an investor holds a material proportion of an issuance.
-The PRA expects that firms take into account valuation uncertainty risk for the purposes of complying with the PPP and be able to demonstrate that they comply with the risk management requirements set out in Conditions Governing Business 3.4 in relation to valuation uncertainty risk.
+The less deep, liquid and transparent the market for a particular asset, the greater reliance a firm will have to place on modelled values, and hence the greater the valuation uncertainty.38 The MA benefit resulting from including a particular asset in the MA portfolio will depend on the modelled values, hence its uncertainty will also be affected by the nature of the market for a particular asset.

+6.2 Valuation uncertainty is therefore a key risk for non-traded assets, and is also likely to be a risk for listed assets that are thinly traded, including cases where an investor holds a material proportion of an issuance.
+The PRA expects firms to take into account valuation uncertainty risk for the purposes of complying with the PPP and be able to demonstrate that they comply with the risk management requirements set out in Conditions Governing Business 3.4 in relation to valuation uncertainty risk.